mupplelabs/onefs-healthcheck-dashboard/README.md

 2. Install dynamic text plugin via the plugin library. https://github.com/VolkovLabs/volkovlabs-dynamictext-panel

-4. equip or create a monitor user on each PowerScale Cluster with the folowing minimum RBAC Read Only privilidges:
+4. equip or create a monitor user on each PowerScale Cluster with the following minimum RBAC Read Only privileges:
 	  - ISI_PRIV_SYS_SUPPORT
 	  - ISI_PRIV_LOGIN_PAPI